The 2026 Guide to Living in Greece for Expats

 - Which healthcare insurance you want

-- If you will open a bank account in a local provider
+- If you open a bank account with a local provider

 - How to learn Greek